 Revenue includes amounts earned from subscribers for ongoing services as well as channel carriage fees, interconnect fees, installation fees, late fees and other non-subscription revenue.
-We use the term "subscription revenue" in the following discussion to refer to amounts received from subscribers for ongoing services, excluding installation fees, late fees and mobile services revenue.
+We use the term "subscription revenue" in the following discussion to refer to amounts received from subscribers for ongoing services, excluding amounts received from subscribers for ongoing services, excluding installation fees and late fees.

-The details of our revenue are set forth below (in millions, except percentages):
+The details of our revenue are as follows: